The Youth Solidarity Fund is not accepting applications at this time.

 UNAOC Youth Solidarity Fund (YSF):

 The Youth Solidarity Fund (YSF) supports youth-led organizations that foster peaceful and inclusive societies by providing seed funding to outstanding projects promoting intercultural and interfaith dialogue.
 It awards grants (up to USD 25,000) for the implementation of selected projects that demonstrate innovative and effective approaches to intercultural or interfaith dialogue and advance the mission of UNAOC.
 YSF only supports projects that are entirely developed and managed by youth for the benefit of youth.
 The age definition used by UNAOC to characterize youth is a person who is between 18 and 35 years old.

 Established in 2008, YSF responded to calls for action made by young civil society leaders around the world on the importance of establishing funding mechanisms for youth-led organizations.
 A total of 63 projects were funded by the end of 2018 reaching 94,055 direct beneficiaries in 39 countries.
 In total, more than 1.7 million direct and indirect beneficiaries have been impacted over the past ten years.

-Today, the Fund continues to support youth-led civil society organizations, with a particular focus on the role of young people in promoting peace and in preventing violent extremism.
+Today, YSF continues to support youth-led civil society organizations, with a particular focus on the role of young people in promoting peace and preventing violent extremism.
 YSF contributes to advancing the implementation of United Nations Security Council Resolution 2250 (2015) on Youth, Peace and Security, which establishes the policy framework to support and engage young people as part of inclusive, participatory approaches to building peaceful and inclusive societies.
 YSF does so by providing the partnership and financial means that can help young people in implementing activities that prevent violent conflict, promote peace and social inclusion.
 As recognized in the unanimously adopted resolution, youth can play an important role in the prevention and resolution of conflicts.

 Geographical coverage of the current call for applications: